 ILF is currently in its 10th year as a foundation, and has worked over the past decade to gift culturally relevant books to Aboriginal and Torres Strait Islanders children.
 Today its mission includes ensuring that remote Indigenous Communities have access to books in their own language and other literary resources.

 ILF Program Director, Tina Raye, says there are many issues surrounding literacy for kids in remote Aboriginal and Torres Strait Islander Communities.
 One of those issues is staggeringly basic – access to great books.

 “You can’t learn to read if you don’t have great books,” Tina states.
 “Many of us take this for granted.
 It’s also about having the right kinds of books.
 Kids want to see themselves and their language reflected in the books they read.”

 Feeding a hunger for books

-Indigenous Literacy Day (ILD) is a national celebration of Indigenous language and literacy.
-On 2 September 2020, ILF and Australia Post will be turning Australians’ attention to the remote communities they engage with, and encourage fundraising and advocacy for their community-led engagement and the provision of culturally relevant books and literacy resources.
+During this important week, ILF and Australia Post will be turning Australians’ attention to the remote Communities they engage with, and encourage fundraising and advocacy for their Community-led engagement and the provision of culturally relevant books and literacy resources.

-ILF will be holding two virtual ILD celebrations to showcase its work and the value of literacy in Indigenous communities.
+ILF will be holding two virtual Indigenous Literacy Day celebrations to showcase its work and the value of literacy in Indigenous Communities.
 Australia Post, meanwhile, will bring the partnership into participating Post Offices across the country to create awareness among its staff and the community.